Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R2054" />R2054 SecurityDefinitionsStructure
 **Category** : SDK Error

-**Applies to** : ARM swagger specs
+**Applies to** : ARM OpenAPI(swagger) specs

-**Output Message**: Every swagger/configuration must have a security definitions section and it must adhere to the structure described [here](https://github.com/Azure/autorest/tree/master/docs/developer/validation-rules/security-definitions-structure-validation.md)
+**Output Message**: Every OpenAPI(swagger) spec/configuration must have a security definitions section and it must adhere to the structure described [here](https://github.com/Azure/autorest/tree/master/docs/developer/validation-rules/security-definitions-structure-validation.md)

 **Description**: Each OpenAPI json document must contain a security definitions section and the section must adhere to a certain format.